ElektraInitiative/libelektra/src/plugins/toml/README.md

 	- Comments and newlines between the last array element and closing brackets are discarded.
 	- Trailing commas in arrays and inline tables are discarded
 	- Comments/newlines between the last element of an array and the closing bracket are discarded.
-	- Spaces before comments are not yet preserved.
-On writing, full line comments have no preceding spaces, while inline comments have 4.
+	- Currently, no spaces are preserved.

 ## Questions